inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 [//]: #18 (Reading up to this point, I'm still a little unsure why a queuing system is needed in the first place.
 Couldn't I just make records as they appear in one long list? why would a message be processed more than once?)

-Using the "at least once" option is implemented by RabbitMQ by delivering the message to the client, and flagging it.
+Using the "at least once" option is implemented by RabbitMQ by delivering the message to the client (the EventProcessor microservice receiving the message and applying to database), and flagging it.
-It isn't marked as delivered until it is ‘acked’ by the client application, which only happens when processing is complete.
-Failing to receive an ack means that the message is resent, ensuring each message is received.
-In the event of a failure between finishing processing and the ack being sent, the message would be sent again allowing for redundancy in the presence of failures, which may cause duplicate processing.
+It isn't marked as delivered or removed from the queue until it is ‘acked’, that is, the client returns a message back to RabbitMQ acknowledging that it has received and processed the message.
+In the event of a failure at any point in processing or before the ack is sent, RabbitMQ resends the message.
+This ensures there is no loss of messages at this point in the pipeline but may cause duplicate processing.
 Using this configuration option required investing time in making sure that such duplicate messages don't lead to duplicated data in the UDS.
-Conveniently for us, this handling of duplicate messages is needed not just to account for possible failure scenarios within our own RabbitMQ pipeline, but also to track duplicate "source" messages that we receive in cases of an upstream failure recovery.
+Conveniently for us, this handling of duplicate messages is needed, not just to account for possible failure scenarios within our own RabbitMQ pipeline, but also to track duplicate "source" messages that we receive in cases of an upstream failure recovery.